Edgenesis/shifu.dev/docs/tutorials/demo-try.md

 ![nginx pod running](images/nginxPodStatus.png)

 :::note
-In the actual situation, users of IoT devices use an application or a monitoring platform to interact with the digital twin ***deviceShifu***.
+In the actual situation, users of IoT devices use an application or a monitoring platform to interact with the digital twin of virtual devices ***deviceShifu***.
 Here `nginx` is an application or a monitoring platform.
 :::

 ## 1. Interact with the AGV